N3TC4T/artunis-mobile/CONTRIBUTING.md

 ## Issues

 Please allow some time for issues to be responded to.
-Buttercup is not our full-time occupation, so it may take some days for us to comment.
+Artunis is not our full-time occupation, so it may take some days for us to comment.
 Creators of issues should state clearly what they're requesting/reporting.

 Issues that are unclear may be closed without notice.